 Hondurans traditionally view sexual intimacy as a private matter appropriate only within marriage.
 Nevertheless, according to machismo norms, it is socially acceptable for men to boast about their sexual conquests, while women are expected to remain chaste.
-At 1.98 births per woman, Honduras' fertility rate is lower than that of El Salvador (2.04) and Guatemala (2.57) but higher than the US (1.84).
+At 2.3 births per woman, Honduras' fertility rate is lower than Guatemala (2.4) but higher than that of El Salvador (1.08) and the US (1.7).

 Early marriage or partnership (before age 18) is common, with some 34% of Hondurans married by age 18 as of 2019.
 While a 2017 law raised the minimum marriage age from 16 to 18 and closed certain loopholes allowing child marriage, early marriage is generally accepted and common in rural areas.
-Early marriage plus widespread sexual abuse of girls contributes to a high adolescent fertility rate, with some 26% of Honduran girls aged 15-19 having had at least 1 child.
+Early marriage plus widespread sexual abuse of girls contributes to a high adolescent fertility rate, with some 8.2 % of Honduran girls aged 15-19 having had at least 1 child in 2024.

-While lawmakers have mandated a

-sex education curriculum, implementation has stalled.
+While lawmakers have mandated a sex education curriculum, implementation has stalled.
 Access to contraception is often restricted, and since 2009, the government has banned emergency oral contraception.
 Further, abortion is illegal under all circumstances and can result in a prison sentence of up to 6 years for the woman and 8 years for the provider.
 As a result, many victims of sexual violence are forced to obtain dangerous, illegal abortions, with observers estimating that some 900 girls under the age of 14 had such procedures in 2015.

-Homosexuality
+Homosexuality in Honduras

-The law recognizes neither same-sex marriage nor civil unions.
-While anti-discrimination laws apply to LGBT individuals, discrimination and harassment are widespread and incidents are rarely reported or investigated.
-Consequently, few LGBT individuals self-identify for fear of discrimination and abuse.
-LGBT individuals are particularly vulnerable to human trafficking, and some have faced targeted assault from gangs, causing them to flee the country.
-Further, violence and intimidation against those supportive of LGBT rights is also widespread.
+The law recognizes neither same-sex marriage nor civil

+unions.
+While anti-discrimination laws apply to homosexual individuals, discrimination and harassment are widespread and incidents are rarely reported or investigated.
+Consequently, few homosexual individuals self-identify for fear of discrimination and abuse.
+Homosexual individuals are particularly vulnerable to human trafficking, and some have faced targeted assault from gangs, causing them to flee the country.
+Further, violence and intimidation against those supportive of homosexual rights is also widespread.